larskarbo/larskarbo/README.md

 I'm working at [Layer3](https://beta.layer3.xyz/) where we make a platform for the future of insentivized, decentralized work.

+We are looking for engineers!
+If you want to be part of a competent, fast-moving team, [DM me](https://twitter.com/larskarbo)!

 ## Previously I did...

 * Web3, solidity and ethereum projects (https://tokenbird.io, https://rudeboys.io, and more...)